The workflow contains the sequence of pre and post-patching tasks. Before creating a workflow, you should add tasks and scripts to your library.

 - Select Workflows from the main menu

-- Click on Create Workflow
+- Click on +Add

-- Fill in the relevant details: Workflow Name, Operating System and Pre+Post tasks.
+- Fill in the relevant details: Workflow Name, Operating System, and Pre+Post tasks.

 - Click Save

-Note1: a reboot task must be the last task in a workflow.
+Note 1: A reboot task must be the last task in a workflow.
 If you need to run tasks after reboot, use run task or use a compliance health test.

-Note2: a task categorized as Internal Script cannot be added to a workflow.
+Note 2: A task categorized as Internal Script cannot be added to a workflow.

 Workflow Control